-26.1 How to report a bug
+28.1 How to report a bug

 We use GitHub to track issues.
 To report a bug, open a new issue.
-Please include all the information that might be relevant, including simulation log files and instructions for replicating the bug.
+Please include your name, institution, and all relevant information, such as simulation log files and instructions for replicating the bug.

-26.2 Where can I ask for help?
+28.2 Where can I ask for help?

 We use GitHub issues to support user questions.
 To ask a question, open a new issue and select the question template.
+Please include your name and institution in the issue.

-26.3 What type of support can I expect?
+28.3 What type of support can I expect?